MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_AboutBulk.md

 ms.author: jonmeyers
 ms.date: 6/18/2026
 description: You can make updates to campaign data across accounts with bulk upload.
+ROBOTS: NOINDEX, NOFOLLOW
 ---

 # Make updates across accounts with bulk upload

 > [!IMPORTANT]
 > Not everyone has this feature.
 Why not?
 Bulk upload is a powerful tool that allows you to manage multiple accounts.
 You need to have a Microsoft Advertising account manager to use it.
-If you have an account manager and you don’t see this feature in Microsoft Advertising, then contact your account manager.
+If you have an account manager and you donâ€™t see this feature in Microsoft Advertising, then contact your account manager.

-If you manage multiple Microsoft Advertising accounts — each of which could themselves have multiple accounts, you can make updates across any and all of their campaigns at the same time, in bulk.
+If you manage multiple Microsoft Advertising accounts â€” each of which could themselves have multiple accounts, you can make updates across any and all of their campaigns at the same time, in bulk.

 ## What bulk upload gives you